prahladyeri/curated-lists/lists/programming.md

 - [Code Project](https://www.codeproject.com/) - If you are into C#/VB.NET, this site is for you.
 - [GeeksForGeeks](https://www.geeksforgeeks.org/) - Yet another social coding and discussion site, quite reputed and popular in programming circles.
 - [Hashnode](https://hashnode.com/) - Yet another discussion site where you can make blog posts, adding to the diverse geek culture.
+- [Dzone](https://dzone.com/) - Yet another portal where coders can write articles and have discussions with other coders.
+They also provide you with [refcardz](https://dzone.com/refcardz) for programming languages and frameworks which are nothing but mind-blowing infographic PDFs to help you with learning and recall.

 ## Podcasts